spiegl/MCiT_LaTeX_Template/README.md

 - Create a documentation of commands used in the packages
 - Finish MCiT Article Template
 - Add support for better headers and footers
-- Style Tables accoring to APA
+- Style Tables according to APA

 ## Contribution